rp729/06-Intro-to-Algorithms/01_Algorithm_Analysis_Lesson.md

 ---

 **Efficiency of an algorithm can be analyzed at two different stages, before implementation and after implementation.
-They are the following: **
+They are the following:**

 * **A Priori Analysis**  − This is a theoretical analysis of an algorithm.
 Efficiency of an algorithm is measured by assuming that all other factors, for example, processor speed, are constant and have no effect on the implementation.
 * **A Posterior Analysis**  − This is an empirical analysis of an algorithm.
 The selected algorithm is implemented using programming language.
 This is then executed on target computer machine.
 In this analysis, actual statistics like running time and space required, are collected.

+---
 ### Algorithm Complexity

 Suppose  **X**  is an algorithm and  **n**  is the size of input data, the time and space used by the algorithm X are the two main factors, which decide the efficiency of X.